divyanshu2712/FakeNewsDetection/README.md

 # FakeNewsDetection
-It is modelto predict fake and real news
+It is model to predict fake and real news